A straightforward trailed out-and-back, with a short bushwhack to the summit of Mt Pleasant.

 Grand Vista: The Wittenberg

 Not long after — a little less than 2 miles from the summit of Romer — you come to a rocky outcropping that GaiaGPS calls “Den with a View”.
-A bald ledge faces southwest up through Cross Mountain Hollow to the unbelievably dramatic-looking vista.
+A bald, open, rocky ledge faces southwest up through Cross Mountain hollow to the unbelievably dramatic-looking vista.

 Wittenberg’s shark-fin is flanked on the right by Slide Mountain and, on the left, Friday Mountain & Balsam Cap.
 This view is crazy ridiculous and was beyond anything I‘d hoped to see.
 I can‘t wait to get back out here in the fall and in winter.